 The Spirit of Haida Gwaii by Bill Reid at Vancouver International Airport

 Vancouver Travel Tips: Getting Into City

 You can either rent a car at the airport, get picked up, take a taxi, or take the Skytrain (Vancouver’s version of a subway).

 - If you are renting a car and you are looking to save money, I would rent away from the airport.
-I rented a car at the train station and the price difference was over $50 a day during Christmas.
+One visit I rented a car at the train station in downtown Vancouver and the price difference was over $50 a day during Christmas.

 - The best and least expensive way to get into the city is to take the Skytrain from the airport to downtown Vancouver.
 When you get out of the airport, go out of the doors, walk across the crosswalk, go up the escalator/elevator to the departures level, and follow the sites for Skytrain.
 It costs less than $9 and takes about 30 minutes.
 There is a ticket machine that you can buy a ticket from.
 Be sure to buy tickets, there are random ticket checks on the Skytrain and fines are about $150 from what I hear.

 - Taxis into downtown, depending on traffic, range up to $35 or more, not including tip.
 I believe the taxi companies are doing set fares so ask before you start your ride.

 - Uber and other ride-hailing apps like Lyft do not exist in Vancouver (June 2019).
 So taxis are your best bet or public transportation.
 Vancouver’s transit system is called Translink, click here for details on fares and schedules.

 **PLEASE NOTE VANCOUVER DOES NOT HAVE RIDE HAILING APPS LIKE UBER OR LYFT**